-if the length of the interval $(b-a)>4$. \end{lemma} \begin{proof} See Appendix~\ref{sec:Apx_Pf_limit_E2m+1,2m}. \end{proof} Loosely speaking, this restriction on the interval length can be viewed as improper normalization of the kernel functions and gives rise to limitations of the approximation capacity of the monomials.
+if the length of the interval $(b-a)>4$. \end{lemma} \begin{proof} See Appendix~\ref{sec:Apx_Pf_limit_E2m+1,2m}. \end{proof} Loosely speaking, this restriction on the interval length can be viewed as an improper normalization of the kernel functions and gives rise to limitations of the approximation capacity of the monomials.
 This also provides an impelling reason for carefully considering the choice of kernel functions.
 For example considering Gaussian kernel functions or Chebyshev kernels, especially when a large region is considered.
-It also highlights the need to characterize what the moments and corresponding errors in them result in in terms of the uncertainty or error in the measure.
+It also highlights the need to characterize what information that the moments carry about the measure, and thus how errors in the moments propagate to errors in the measure.

-It should also be noted that good approximation of the moment dynamics does not necessarily give good approximation of the moment trajectories.
-The accuracy of the moment trajectories also depends on the error propagation, as seen in Theorem \ref{thm:ErrorBoundBasic} and Theorem \ref{thm:ErrorBoundInter}.
-The topic on convergence of the moment dynamics and the system trajectories will be further studied.
+Finally, note that good approximation of the moment dynamics does not necessarily give good approximation of the moment trajectories.
+The accuracy of the moment trajectories also depends on the error propagation, as seen in Theorems \ref{thm:ErrorBoundBasic} and \ref{thm:ErrorBoundInter}.
+The topic on convergence of the moment trajectories will be left for a future study.